stywmy/SMFuse/README.md

 python predict.py # Obtain a preliminary decision map python predict_final.py # Obtain the final decision map and fused image
 ```

+Note: Before running, it is necessary to comment out the code of the first stage.
+Similarly, you need to comment out irrelevant parts of the train_utils/train_and_ eval.py, src/model.py, and my_dataset.py code.

 # Contact Informaiton